KellenWatt/FIRST-lessons/README.md

 There are two main points to consider before using these lessons: your proficiency and your students' proficiencies.
 To evaluate that, read the following sentence:

-> FRC's WPIlib is based on a mixture of imperative and declarative programming with strong object-oriented influences.
+> The robotics libraries are based on a mixture of imperative and declarative programming
+> with strong object-oriented influences.

 First, your proficiency.
 If you understand what this means or you have a solid grasp on your language of choice, then you can absolutely use this.
 If not, I